Guidance for Patients and Relatives/Visitors

 To aid social distancing, you will not be able to use all the chairs in our waiting areas and will be encouraged to attend your appointment alone if possible.
 We are currently not allowing any visitors to our Wards.

 Infection control remains a priority.
 PPE and enhanced decontamination measures take longer so please be understanding.

-At our appointment, our clinical staff will be waring additional protective equipment that may include a mask, visor and gown.
+At your appointment, our clinical staff will be wearing additional protective equipment that may include a mask, visor and gown.
 But don’t worry, it is just to keep everyone safe.

 After you have finished your appointment, please leave reception so we can prepare for the next patient.

 At Kingsbridge Private Hospital, staff and patient safety is at the heart of everything we do.
 Check out our recent video explaining the safety precautions we are taking to keep our patients safe.